KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/non_resistance_and_flawless_vision.md

-# Non-Resistance and the Immaculate Vision
+# Non-Resistance and Flawless Vision

 ### The Art of Ending Suffering Without Ending Life